 Cherry Vinaigrette Dressing is a great salad dressing for a salad with seasonal produce like this Autumn Harvest Salad.
-The Vinaigrette is fruity with small pieces of sour cherry, Pumpkin Honey Mustard, garlic cottonseed oil which all create the perfect balance between sweetness and acidity.
+The Vinaigrette has flavors from Black Cherry Jam, Pumpkin Honey Mustard, and garlic cottonseed oil which all create the perfect balance between sweetness and acidity.

 Hello My Friends!

 OMG… This Cherry Vinaigrette Dressing recipe is super delicious.
 This Vinaigrette is fruity from the Black Cherry Jam which is the star of this salad dressing.
 The other flavors help to create the perfect balance between sweetness and acidity.
 I use Pumpkin Honey Mustard, which is available in our online shop, to go along with the Fall seasonal products, but as an alternative you can also use Dijon mustard.
 But, I highly recommend this Pumpkin Honey Mustard that we have in stock because you will find so many uses for it that you will want to have it in your refrigerator all year round.

 When I was creating this recipe, I of course kept in mind to use all our wonderful tasty products, but at the same time, giving you the options to substitute any of those ingredients with products that you already have in your pantry.